Sony RX10 III versus Sony RX10 II

 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The RX10 III and the RX10 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2359k dots).
+Moreover, their viewfinders offer an identical resolution of 2359k dots.
 The following table reports on some other key feature differences and similarities of the Sony RX10 III, the Sony RX10 II, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|